 - Designing the product with the end user’s satisfaction and needs as the primary motivation.

-The overhauls and designs usually involved a series of steps:
+The overhauls and designs usually involved the following steps:

 - Identifying the problem: What exactly are we trying to solve?

-- Researching existing solutions: How did other studios/design teams solve similar problems before?
+- Researching existing solutions: How did other designers solve similar problems?

 - Identifying constraints: Will the existing resources allow for the overhauled specs?

-- Prototyping: Let's build it out and get more hands-on with the design!
+- Prototype & usability testing: Let's build it out and get more hands-on with the design!

 - Iterating the solution: What is not working, and how do we go about fixing it?